 When you’re installing electricity in your outbuildings, planning is a massive part of the process.
 Start with locating a power source.
 Should you connect to the main panel, an outlet, a ceiling box, or some other electrical box?
 As you plan the route from the power source to the shed, remember that you can only do a total of 360° degrees of bends to the pipe, according to the National Electrical Code (NEC).
 This is one of the reasons why proper planning is critical.
 After planning the route, you can measure and understand the amount of wire and conduit you will need.

 When it comes to digging, you’ll want to use a mattock for digging the trench.
 The advantage of using RMC over underground feeder cable (UF) is obvious when it comes to digging your trench.
 RMC only needs to be buried six inches underground, while UF needs to be at least twelve inches deep underground.
-If you carve out and remove strips of grass with a spade, you’ll find it easier to replace these after the project is complete.
+If you carve out and remove strips of grass with a spade, you’ll find it easier to replace them after completing the project.

 These are the primary things you need to consider when planning for and adding electricity to your shed.